NathanJPlummer/dotValidator/README.md

 dotValidator is a group of HTML/CSS/JavaScript Inputs with on the fly validation.
 You can see a live demo [at this location](https://nathanjplummer.github.io/Projects/dotValidator/).

-## What's New

-4/11/2018- The project has been updated to allow easier manipulation of the dots via a single settings location.
-Additionally, files have been restructured in a way that better projects their intended purpose.

 ## Project Goals

 dotValidator is designed to be "drag and drop".
 In other words: it is intended to be easy to both use and modify for even novice web developers.

 The code could certainly be further separated and better structured if the intention was the use GULP, GRUNT, or similar tools.
 A minimized library could also be provided for performance reasons.

-As this is a small project and does not necessarily require advanced structuring, I am for now avoiding any optimizations that may add complexities for developers not comfortable yet with toolkits.
+As this is a small project and does not necessarily require advanced structuring, I am for now avoiding any optimizations that may add complexities for developers not comfortable yet with pre-processors or toolkits.

 ## User validation requirements